 Fitness Progression Specialist, Long Term

 Care Fitness Leader and Brain Fitness Facilitator.
-I currently work as the Community Liaison for Senior Helpers, a home care provider specializing in quality dementia care and support.
+I currently work as a Nurse Liaison for Senior Helpers, a home care provider specializing in quality dementia care and support.
 I am NOT the Expert, but a student of the

 amazing & growing wealth of knowledge being shared by practitioners, scientists and